master’s degree in a relevant field; OR

 The application deadline for a typical September start is February 15 of the same year.

 Interested students should contact a potential supervisor prior to finalizing their applications.
 Because the program is transdisciplinary and involves a wide variety of disciplines and faculty, the supervisor’s role is absolutely essential in helping to establish a student’s project, program of study, and committee.
+As well, the supervisor typically must provide a certain level of top-up funding, and applicants should be aware of whether or not their proposed supervisor can do so before proceeding with a full application (see more information at the bottom of the Program Description page).
 The potential supervisor should be clearly identified in the answer to Question 1 of the “Statement of Interest” on the application form.
 No applicant can be given a formal offer of admission until a faculty supervisor has been confirmed.

 Tips for the Application Process